odanoburu/FreeLing-User-Manual/language-classes.md

     /// Adds one mention to the doc (the mention should be already
     /// assigned to  a group of coreferents) void add_mention(const mention &m);

-    /// Adds mention node2 to the coreference group of node1
-    ///void add_positive(const std::wstring &node1, const std::wstring &node2);
-    /// Gets the id of the coreference group of the node
-    ///int get_coref_group(const std::wstring&) const;
-    /// Gets all the nodes in a coreference group id
-    ///std::list<std::wstring> get_coref_nodes(int) const;

     // count number of words in the document int get_num_words() const;